Code-Institute-Submissions/Ehnvik-football-opinions_MarResub/README.md

 https://football-opinions.herokuapp.com/

 ## **Project Goals**
+The main goal for Football Opinions is to provide a meeting place for people around the world to discuss football.
+The user is able to create a personal profile with a personal username.
+The user is also able to customise the profile by choosing a personal profile image.

+The main target audience for the website is football fans in all ages.
+The website target both men and women.
+What they all should have in common is that they all like football.

 ## **User Stories**

 ### **Site Users Goal:**
 - As a Site User I want to be able to register an account so I can make a post
 - As a Site User I want to able to make a post so that I can be part of the discussion